 When I turn my dimmer off, it is very hot.
 Is this a fire hazard?

 If a dimmer has to operate at or close to its full capacity, it will heat up and will be warm to the touch; this is normal.
 For instance, some dimmers have metal fins on the front of them to enable proper heat dissipation.
 However, dimmers are rated for how many watts they are designed to handle and all too often the incorrect dimmer is installed which can create a fire hazard.
 It is essential to use a dimmer that is rated for the wattage that it is connected to.
 If you are unsure if you have the correct dimmer installed it is best to contact a qualified electrician to alleviate any potential problems.

 A GFCI is an abbreviation for a Ground Fault Circuit Interrupter.
 The Alberta Electrical Code requires GFCI protection of receptacles in any area where electricity and water may come into contact, including kitchens, bathrooms, laundry areas, basements, pools, spas, and outdoors.
 This GFCI is a specifically designed outlet that provides protection against short circuits and ground faults.
 It detects very low levels of electrical current leaks (ground faults), and it acts quickly to shut off power, preventing serious shock.

 My lights flicker from time to time, what causes this?

-Any number of things can cause this, from loose connections in your service, worn out circuit breakers, overloaded circuits, or faulty light bulbs and there are many more possibilities.
+Any number of things can cause this, from loose connections in your service or worn out circuit breakers to overloaded circuits, or faulty light bulbs and there are many more possibilities.
 First, try to replace your bulbs with a different make.
-If this doesn’t fix the problem, it is be best to get one of our qualified technicians to diagnose the problem.
+If that doesn’t fix the problem, it’s best to get one of our qualified technicians to diagnose the problem.